Rhythm Heaven: Legacy

-This and the WarioWare series have heavily referenced each other, mainly due to Osawa's previous involvement in both of the series.
+The Rhythm Heaven and WarioWare series have heavily referenced each other, mainly due to Osawa's previous involvement in both of the series.

-Several fangames and projects have been created that are based on the Rhythm Heaven series, such as the open-source remix creation tool Heaven Studio, which players can create custom remixes based on rhythm mini-games found in the Rhythm Heaven games.
+Several fangames and projects have been created that are based on the Rhythm Heaven series, such as the open-source remix creation tool Heaven Studio, in which players can create custom remixes based on the rhythm mini-games found in the Rhythm Heaven series.
 However, it was taken down from GitHub and itch.io in 2024 after Nintendo filed a DMCA takedown request.